lucas874/swarm-composition-artifact/README.md

 * `run-benchmarks` runs 10 repetitions of each sample.
 This takes ~8 hours in total on the machine it was tested on.
 The experiments in paper used 50 repetitions.
 Is this ok?
 * Licenses
 * Functional and reusable badges.
 What type of documentation is requested, comments in code, readmes, good pdf, docs?
 Readmes awkward given that artifact is a container?
 What exactly is "appropriate evidence of verification and validation"?
+* Readmes are awkward given the format of the artifact.
+So where to give instructions?
+In the submission template they say in the appendix of the artifact description.
 * Tested platforms.
 * Size of artifact when running, size of image, size of compressed image?
 Others have done it with the compressed image.
 The one actually downloaded.
-* Restructuring directories
+Yes also the one we give the md5sum for.
+* Storing scripts in home folder of image as xyz.sh or installing them as /usr/local/bin/xyz like now?

+#### TODO:
+* Remove date command invocation from scripts.
+* Output where results are stored in scripts.